 501(c)(3) organizations have no individual owners.
 They have a board of directors, but they do not share ownership.
 And this must be understood from the beginning.
 However, 501(c)(3) organizations do have founders.
 So 501(c)(3) companies are founded by individuals.
 But they are not, consequently, owned by the individual who founded the company.
 A corporation is granted 501(c)(3) status under the condition that the company’s founder will relinquish sovereign ownership.
 And management is turned over to the board of directors, in exchange for a position on the board (usually chairman).

 The company, at this point, becomes a public entity.
 And it is owned and operated by the board collectively.
 And the company is required to keep meticulous public records.
 Further, the company records must be available for review at any time.
 Also, public records are often the central focal point for grant programs and significant individual and corporate contributors.

-Timely and consistent reporting requirements which are necessary to comply with standards of the IRC 26 U.S.C. § 501(c)(3).
+Timely and consistent reporting requirements are necessary to comply with standards of the IRC 26 U.S.C. § 501(c)(3).
 And it is widely expected and generally the practice of the savvy 501(c)(3) founder to anticipate this as an expense.
-So the expense is incorporated into the monthly accounting work into the corporation’s board approved yearly budget.
+So the expense is incorporated into the monthly accounting work into the corporation’s board-approved yearly budget.

 Business & Financial Solutions has everything you need to move forward.
-And we can help with you nonprofit from start, to ongoing operations.
-An you can get all the services you need under one roof.
+And we can help with your nonprofit from start, to ongoing operations.
+You can get all the services you need under one roof.
 Our CPA gets results.
 And we work in a timely manner.
 Because the measure of our services is marked in your success.